Jonathan2251/lbt/source/lib.rst

 Though the 'rt' means RunTime libaraies, in builtins library, most of these functions written in target-independent C form and can be compiled and static-linked into target.
-When you compile the following c code, llc generates **jsub __addsf3** to call compiler-rt float function since Cpu0 hasn't hardware float-instructions so Cpu0 backend doesn't handle it, and llvm treats it as a function call for float-add instruction.
+When you compile the following c code, llc will generate **jsub __addsf3** to call compiler-rt float function for Cpu0.
+This is because Cpu0 hasn't hardware float-instructions, so Cpu0 backend doesn't handle the DAG of __addsf3.
+The end result, llvm treats the DAG of __addsf3 as a function call for float-add instruction.

 .. rubric:: lbt/exlbt/input/ch_call_compilerrt_func.c
 .. literalinclude:: ../exlbt/input/ch_call_compilerrt_func.c